Egmont Palace: 18th- and 19th-century expansions

 Duke Charles Marie Raymond d'Arenberg, son of Léopold-Philippe, had major alterations carried out.
 The dilapidated façade and the tower of the Grand Hôtel were demolished and the duke entrusted the Italian architect Giovanni Niccolò Servandoni, an early advocate of neoclassicism, the care to build two buildings to the right of a main courtyard preceded by a monumental portal.
 The first one, clothed in a neoclassical style, was in harmony with the only part of the 16th-century palace that was preserved, the Italian Renaissance wing at the end of the main courtyard; the other, in Rococo style, was lower.
 Towards the Rue aux Laines, a neoclassical-style chapel was built in 1770, whose concave façade formed the junction with the Petit Hôtel.

 After the occupation of the Austrian Netherlands by the French revolutionaries, the estates of the Duke of Arenberg experienced a few difficult years.
 The duke had to leave the country in 1794, and in his absence, the palace was placed in receivership.
 It housed various agents of the French administration, notably Bouteville, General Commissioner of the United Departments, who found the buildings in a deplorable state.
 Under Napoleon, Louis-Engelbert d'Arenberg recovered his property after joining the regime.

 In the 19th century, Duke Prosper-Louis d'Arenberg commissioned major works.
 He entrusted the work to Tilman-François Suys, one of the most renowned architects of the time.
 He built the carousel in the neoclassical style in 1832, then extended the wing known as the "French Quarter", thus giving the cour du sanglier ("wild boar's courtyard") its current appearance.
-In 1835, the left wing of the main courtyard was built on land belonging to the former convent of the Discalced Carmelites.
+In 1835, the main courtyard's left wing was built on land belonging to the former convent of the Discalced Carmelites.
 This construction was first called the Petit Hôtel d'Arenberg ("Small Hotel of Arenberg").